 Mindfulness: An Eight- Week Plan for Finding Peace in a Frantic World by Mark Williams & Danny Penman:

-The audio book version of this aforementioned book can come in handy for people who find it hard to follow a program while reading, and prefer to listen instead.
-This audio book will walk you through the entire 8-week program.
-You can even put it onto your phone or mp3 player and have a full mindfulness program available to you at all times.
+The audiobook version of this aforementioned book can come in handy for people who find it hard to follow a program while reading, and prefer to listen instead.
+This audiobook will walk you through the entire 8-week program.
+You can even put it on your phone or mp3 player and have a full mindfulness program available to you at all times.

 Mindful Birthing: Training the Mind, Body, and Heart for Childbirth and Beyond by Nancy Bardacke, CNM: